PolymeshAssociation/polymesh-documentation-site/docs/100-getting-started/020-onboarding.md

 When the user clicks this action:

-1. Portal prepares an `identity::register_did` transaction for the selected key.
+1. Portal prepares an `identity::self_register_did` transaction for the selected key.
 2. The wallet signing interface opens and prompts the user to sign.
 3. After the user signs, the transaction is submitted.
 4. After successful execution, the key is linked to a new DID.